offle-assistant/offle-assistant/README.md

 * its own server block of the user config
 * individual keys on each persona
 * CLI arguments

+In this task, I also need to fix the janky handling of the config file.
+I need to create a constants.py file that has the config locations.
+I also need to figure out a better way to handle loading configs.
+I think that the config should be loaded earlier in the program.
+Probably best way to do this is by having a configuration class which takes the configuration as a python dictionary and creates the configuration object.
+I should also have a PersonaConfig class that holds all the necessary configuration values for the persona in a lightweight class that can be passed directly to the Persona constructor like persona = Persona(persona\_config).

 ### Simplified RAG functionality
 Create simplified RAG system. supply yaml file with a directory where the RAG docs live.
 If there is a RAG index file in the root of this directory,